How to download and convert Youtube videos to mp3, in Ubuntu Linux

 done < tracks.lst

-Resulting files should be stored with the name [Youtube Title].mp3, residing in the same folder as the script.
+The resulting [Youtube Title].mp3 files will be saved in the same folder as the script.